Please read carefully:

 Your privacy is important to us.
 We will only use the information that we collect about you lawfully, in accordance with the Data Protection Act 1998 and Electronic Communications (EC Directive) Regulations 2003 (“data protection laws”).
 You confirm that you will only enter information about yourself and those in your party and that such information is true.

-We need to pass on your personal details to the companies and organisations who need to know them so that your tour can be provided (for example your airline, hotel, other supplier, credit/debit card company or bank).
-Such companies and organisations may be outside the European Union, Norway, Iceland or Liechtenstein if your tour is to take place or involves suppliers outside these countries.
+We need to pass on your personal details to the companies and organisations who need to know them so that your trip can be provided (for example your airline, hotel, other supplier, credit/debit card company or bank).
+Such companies and organisations may be outside the European Union, Norway, Iceland or Liechtenstein if your trip is to take place or involves suppliers outside these countries.

-We and other companies in the Cox and Kings Group ('Group Companies') would also like to store and use your personal details for future marketing purposes (for example, sending you a brochure or details of new features, tours or special offers which we think may be of interest to you, including by email).
-All details you give us in connection with your booking (including those relating to any disability or medical condition or your religious beliefs) will be kept by us but we and our Group Companies will use only names and contact details for marketing purposes (unless you have indicated that you do not wish us to do so.
-We respect our customers' privacy and do not sell, rent, trade or give away any of your personal information for any purpose.
+We would also like to store and use your personal details for future marketing and trip review purposes (for example, sending you a brochure or details of new features, trips or special offers which we think may be of interest to you, including by email).
+All details you give us in connection with your booking (including those relating to any disability or medical condition or your religious beliefs) will be kept by us but we will use only names and contact details for marketing purposes (unless you have indicated that you do not wish us to do so).

 If you do not want us to do any or all of these things, please let us know as soon as possible.